boshoffwillem/design-patterns/gang-of-four-patterns/StructuralPatterns/README.md

 - Two options:
   - Inherit from object if possible; some objects are sealed
-  - Build a Decorator, which simply references the decorated object(s) and then provides additional behaviour on top of those object(s).
+  - Build a Decorator, which simply references the decorated object(s) and then provides additional behavior on top of those object(s).
   Remember because we don't use inheritance in this case we'll have to replicate the API and proxy the calls